meyerscetbon/Deep-K-SVD/README.md

 # Deep K-SVD Denoising
-Code of the paper by Meyer Scetbon, Michael Elad and Payman Milanfar
+Code of the paper by Meyer Scetbon, Michael Elad and Peyman Milanfar

 ## Intro: A Differentiable version of the K-SVD Denoising algorithm